-In the world of retail and sales, we have the unique opportunity to be on both sides of the pricing decision.
+In the world of retail, we have the unique opportunity to be on both sides of the pricing decision.
 What is it that makes selling products to customers so complicated?
 Why is it that some farmers will find your price to be in the realm of what they expected (and that doesn’t mean they agree with it) and another farmer will find it simply too high.
 How many of us have actually had farmers say, “I thought it was going to be a lot higher than that.”?

 From your selling price, all bills are paid and the company saves for a rainy day, makes investments, and provides a return back to the ownership and those who invested money looking for a return (like banks) on their investment.
 You may drop your price on a ton of fertilizer by $20 per ton to meet a competitor or, worse yet, to buy back a customer’s confidence in you or your company.
 It’s only $20 bucks you say.
 But, if you were using a Cost-based Pricing Model and marked up your fertilizer with a $60 per ton margin you have just made a rather serious decision.
 To begin with, you have just given away 1/3 of your profits to pay the bills.
 If that customer is needing several hundred tons that can add up to a very large number.
 Ask yourself this Retailing 101 question, “How many more tons will I need to sell to offset the profits I am giving away?”